-- A completed and signed Shoreline Use Application with signatures of Permittee and Alternate Point of Contact (POC); - Payment for applicable fees; - Current Multiple-Owner Dock Members' Register with all owner's names, address, phone number, and current boat registration numbers.
-All dock owner information sheets must be stamped by the County Assessor's Office; - Certificate of Electrical Inspection (if applicable); - Certificate of Compliance or signed statement that all noted deficiencies have been corrected.
+- A completed and signed Shoreline Use Application with signatures of Permittee and Alternate Point of Contact (POC); - Payment for applicable fees; - Current Dock Members' Register with all owner's names, address, phone number, and current boat registration numbers.
+All dock owner information sheets must be stamped by the County Assessor's Office; - Certificate of Electrical Inspection (if applicable); - Certificate of Compliance or signed statement that all noted deficiencies have been corrected and include photos of completed repairs.
 This signifies the dock meets current permit conditions and SMP requirements.